-Compared to the glitz and unreality of the glittering, world famous Orlando area theme parks, the Orlando Science Center stands in sharp contrast.
-At the Science Center you will not find giant mice, rumbling roller coasters or splashy water rides.
-Instead, you will find dozens of hands on exhibits that demonstrate the principles of physics, mathematics, anatomy and many other scientific fields of study.
+The Orlando Science Center stands in sharp contrast to the Orlando theme parks.
+Instead of finding rumbling roller coasters or splashy water rides, you will find dozens of hands-on exhibits.
+Exhibits that demonstrate the principles of physics, mathematics, anatomy, and many other scientific fields of study.
 You will wish that high school science could have been this fun!

-In actuality, the Orlando Science Center is consistently rated as a visitor favorite attraction.
-Far from the dusty chemistry labs that many of us remember from youth, the Science Center is hip, upbeat and every bit as entertaining as it is educational.
+It is easy to wonder whether this exhibit dedicated to science could be worth spending a day on.
+However, the Orlando Science Center is consistently rated as a visitor favorite attraction.
+Far from the dusty chemistry labs that many of us remember, the Science Center is every bit as entertaining as it is educational.
 From exciting planetarium shows to trippy laser light shows, the Science Center is fun for the whole family.
-And don’t forget the IMAX films, playing daily on an eight story screen.

 In addition to the exhibits, the Orlando Science Center offers a full complement of live shows, all of which are included in your daily admission charge.
 From electricity to magnetism to simple machinery, the shows are both informative and hilarious, demonstrating a wide range of scientific concepts.
 The shows are highly recommended for all guests regardless of age.

-Star gazers will appreciate the Crosby Observatory, home of Florida’s largest publicly available refractor telescope.
-The Observatory is open for star gazing on Friday and Saturday nights (call ahead to confirm hours) and for solar observation on the first Saturday of each month.
+Stargazers will appreciate the Observatory, home of Florida’s largest publicly available refractor telescope.
+The Observatory is open for stargazing on Friday and Saturday nights (call ahead to confirm hours) and for solar observation on the first Saturday of each month.
 Special events take place periodically and the Observatory is also available for private party rental.